 - 1. If you're uncomfortable with anything going on in the LARP, you can call 'cut' at any time.
 This is a party; you should be having fun.
 And if you think someone else might be uncomfortable with something you want to do, check for consent first. - 2.
-If two characters come into conflict, they can resolve it with a quick session of scissors, paper, rock.
-In the event of a tie, something funny, unexpected, or just plain stupid that makes the conflict irrelevant must happen. - 3.
+If two characters come into conflict, go with whatever seems fun.
+If you can't decide, something funny, unexpected, or just plain stupid that makes the conflict irrelevant must happen.
+And if you really want mechanics, there's some wonderful ones on Page 5, under Conflict Resolution. - 3.
 When in doubt, go for a laugh over a win.
 Nobody's going to give a shit if you make a dramatic political alliance to secure power, but they will remember you staging a failed coup attempt against the queen because her mother thought it would be funny.

 Also, unlike other LARP creators, we're just gonna be honest about it.
-As the organizer of the LARP Queen of the Vampires, Charlie's not subject to any of the same rules as the rest of you, and basically gets to do whatever she feels like.
-Don't like it?
+As the organizer of the LARP Queen of the Vampires, Charlie's not subject to any of the same rules as the rest of you, and basically gets to do whatever she feels like.2 Don't like it?
 Fuck you, run your own LARP.